OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 Each participant should use a single RtpsRelay instance due to the way NAT bindings work.
 Most firewalls will only forward packets received from the destination address that was originally used to create the NAT binding.
-That is, if participant A is interacting with relay A and participant B is interacting with relay B, then a message from A to B must go from A to relay A, to relay B, and finally to B.
+That is, if participant A is interacting with relay 1 and participant B is interacting with relay 2, then a message from participant A to participant B must go from participant A to relay 1, to relay 2, and finally to participant B.
-Relay A cannot send directly to B since that packet will not be accepted by the firewall.
+Relay 1 cannot send directly to B since that packet will not be accepted by the firewall.

 .. _internet_enabled_rtps--usage: